-Android Auto.
+Android AutoTM.
 Its name describes what it can do.
-Android Auto was developed by Google for Android smartphones.
-Exactly as when MirrorLinkTM and CarPlay are used, select apps of these phones are shown on the touchscreen of the infotainment system.
-Android Auto will be available starting in 2015.
+Android AutoTM was developed by Google for Android smartphones.
+Exactly as when MirrorLinkTM and CarPlayTM are used, select apps of these phones are shown on the touchscreen of the infotainment system.
+Volkswagen will first offer Android AutoTM in Europe and the USA starting in 2015.
 A USB connection serves as the interface.
-The numerous apps that can be incorporated via Android Auto include classics such as Google Maps, Google Play Music, WhatsApp and Spotify.
-Also included: SoundCloud, Text Me!, textPlus, Sticher Radio, Pandora® internet radio, iHeartRadio, TuneIn Radio, Pocket Casts, Joyride Podcast, Kik, MLB.com, NPR One, Songza and Umano.
-Many apps under Android Auto can be operated either by touchscreen operation or by Google Voice voice control; voice control is activated by pressing the relevant button on the multifunction steering wheel of the Volkswagen.
+Many apps under Android AutoTM can be operated either by touchscreen operation or by Google Voice; the voice control is activated by pressing the relevant button on the multifunction steering wheel of the Volkswagen.